-Numerically, much of the population growth is projected to come from the large urban counties of Harris, Bexar, Dallas, and Tarrant, with each of these
+Numerically, much of the population growth is projected to come from the large urban counties of Harris, Bexar, Dallas, and Tarrant, with each of these counties projected to add over one million people by 2050.
+Other counties projected to add over one million in population during this time period, include Fort Bend, Collin, Denton, Williamson, and Montgomery.
+Together, these counties are projected to add over 15.6 million between 2010 and 2050.

-The top 10 counties projected to have the fastest growth rates are a combination of suburban counties, such as Hays, Kendall, Williamson, Fort Bend, and Comal, and counties in the Permian Basin area, including Andrews, Crane, Midland, and Ector.
-Karnes County, located southeast of San Antonio, is projected to grow at the fastest rate of all the Texas counties.
-All of these suburban counties are projected to more than double their
+The top 10 counties projected to have the fastest growth rates are a combination of suburban counties, such as Hays, Kendall, Williamson, Fort Bend, Comal, and Denton, and counties in the Permian Basin area, including Andrews, Crane, Midland, and Ector.
+Andrews County, located northwest of San Antonio, is projected to grow at the fastest rate of all the Texas counties.
+All of these suburban counties and counties located in